Cecil B. DeMille: Awards and recognition

 Cecil B. DeMille received many awards and honors, especially later in his career.

+In August 1941, DeMille was honored with a block in the forecourt of Grauman's Chinese Theatre.

 The American Academy of Dramatic Arts honored DeMille with an Alumni Achievement Award in 1958.

-In 1957, DeMille gave the commencement address for the graduation ceremony of Brigham Young University wherein he received an honorary Doctorate of Letter degree.
+In 1957, DeMille gave the commencement address for the graduation ceremony of Brigham Young University, wherein he received an honorary Doctorate of Letter degree.
 Additionally, in 1958, he received an honorary Doctorate of Law degree from Temple University.

 From the film industry, DeMille received the Irving G. Thalberg Memorial Award at the Academy Awards in 1953, and a Lifetime Achievement Award from the Directors Guild of America Award the same year.
 In the same ceremony, DeMille received a nomination from Directors Guild of America Award for Outstanding Directorial Achievement in Motion Pictures for The Greatest Show on Earth.
 In 1952, DeMille was awarded the first Cecil B. DeMille Award at the Golden Globes.
 An annual award, the Golden Globe's Cecil B. DeMille Award recognizes lifetime achievement in the film industry.
 For his contribution to the motion picture and radio industry, DeMille has two stars on the Hollywood Walk of Fame.
 The first, for radio contributions, is located at 6240 Hollywood Blvd.
 The second star is located at 1725 Vine Street.

 DeMille received two Academy Awards: an Honorary Award for "37 years of brilliant showmanship" in 1950 and a Best Picture award in 1953 for The Greatest Show on Earth.
 DeMille received a Golden Globe Award for Best Director and was additionally nominated for the Best Director category at the 1953 Academy Awards for the same film.
 He was further nominated in the Best Picture category for The Ten Commandments at the 1957 Academy Awards.
 DeMille's Union Pacific received a Palme d'Or in retrospect at the 2002 Cannes Film Festival.

 Two of DeMille's films have been selected for preservation in the National Film Registry by the United States Library of Congress: The Cheat (1915) and The Ten Commandments (1956).

 Filmography

-Cecil B. DeMille made 70 features.
-Fifty-two of his features are silent films.
-The first 24 of his silent films were made in the first three years of his career (1913-1916).
-Eight of his films were "epics" with five of those classified as "Biblical".
-Six of DeMille's films—The Arab, The Wild Goose Chase, The Dream Girl, The Devil-Stone, We Can't Have Everything, and The Squaw Man (1918)—were destroyed due to nitrate decomposition, and are considered lost.
+DeMille made 70 features, 52 of which are silent.
+The first 24 of his silents were produced during the first three years of his career (1913–1916).
+Eight of his films were "epics" with five classified as "Biblical".
+Six of DeMille's films — The Arab, The Wild Goose Chase, The Dream Girl, The Devil-Stone, We Can't Have Everything, and The Squaw Man (1918) — were destroyed by nitrate decomposition, and are considered lost.
 The Ten Commandments is broadcast every Saturday at Passover in the United States on the ABC Television Network.